junland/jlab-infrastructure/packages/README.md

 # Packages

-This repo is for creating arbitrary packages that are not supplied by OS distribution repositories.
+This repo is for creating packages that are not supplied by OS distribution repositories.

 ## Notes